 The resumes we develop for our students serve two purposes.
 First, we develop an overview sheet in a standard resume format.
 Then we create an activities sheet that will be used to complete the Common Application when the time comes.
 The resume can be used for college interviews, to apply for summer jobs and internships, and can be provided to teachers and counselors for recommendations.

 Based on the individual goals and strengths of each student, we recommend a standardized testing plan, often including a combination of the ACT and SAT and sometimes the SAT Subject Tests.

 See our Blog Post on the ACT vs. SAT.

 High Level List

 Based on each student's individual academic profile, interests and requirements, we initially develop a high level list of schools.
 This list consists of a comprehensive comparison of each included school, based on both standard criteria (tuition, freshman class profile, admit rate, major of interest) and of individualized criteria based on each student's preferences.
-This list incorporates reach schools, those schools at which your credentials fall below the average freshman, match schools at which you comfortably fit within or exceed the profile for the average freshman, and a few safety schools, or schools at which your credentials are well above the range for the average freshman.
+This list incorporates reach schools, colleges which your credentials fall below the average freshman or are extremely selective, match schools at which you comfortably fit within or exceed the profile for the average freshman, and safety schools, or schools at which your credentials are well above the range for the average freshman.
 If you already have a list of schools, we automatically include them.

 The Common Application has a limited space in which to present your activities and interests.
 We provide guidance on how display your accomplishments within the confines of the application.
 Our goal is that your application is authentic, shows genuine interest in the school you are sending it to, and tells the true story about you in a way that gets noticed by admissions officers.